 Ensemble Topaz has performed at numerous events in Toronto, Ontario and beyond.
-Highlight performances include the Pop-Up Artist series at the Aga Khan Museum (2019), Toronto International Dance Festival (2018, 2017, 2016), TD Songs of Summer in Oakville (2018), Canada Day celebrations at Yonge-Dundas Square hosted by Community Folk Arts Council of Toronto (2018), Culture Bridge Festival (2018, 2017), Niagara Folk Arts Festival (2018), Ontario Heritage Festival at Ontario Place (2017), Canadian National Exhibition International Stage (2016), Taste of the Hill in Richmond Hill (2018) and Klezmer Brunch at the Free Times Cafe.
+Highlight performances include the Tirgan Festival (2019), the First Five Festival and the Pop-Up Artist series at the Aga Khan Museum (2019), Toronto International Dance Festival (2018, 2017, 2016), TD Songs of Summer in Oakville (2018), Canada Day celebrations at Yonge-Dundas Square hosted by Community Folk Arts Council of Toronto (2018), Culture Bridge Festival (2018, 2017), Niagara Folk Arts Festival (2018), Ontario Heritage Festival at Ontario Place (2017), Canadian National Exhibition International Stage (2016), Taste of the Hill in Richmond Hill (2018) and Klezmer Brunch at the Free Times Cafe.

 In 2019, Ensemble Topaz performed Kazakh music and dance at Bombardier Commercial Aircraft, celebrating the delivery of the first Q400 aircraft for Qazaq Air, the Kazakh national airline.
-They also performed at Gulhaaye Rang a Rang, a concert that featured Ensemble Topaz and renowned rubab player Qais Essar.
+They also performed on the Concert Stage at Toronto’s Harbourfront in the Tirgan Festival and at Gulhaaye Rang a Rang, a concert that featured Ensemble Topaz and renowned rubab player Qais Essar.

 Highlights of 2018 included Pomegranate Garden, produced in conjunction with the Noor Cultural Centre in Toronto, marked their first international collaboration as Topaz joined forces with visiting dancer Akmaral Kainazarova from Kazakhstan.
 Ensemble Topaz also joined with Iranian setar player Fariba Hedayati in the concert “Hands in Harmony” along with Toronto-based percussionist Araz Nayeb Pashayee and Burlington, Ontario-based setar player Hamoon Zamani at the Small World Music Centre in Toronto.